Thermal Instability and Multiphase Gas in the Simulated Interstellar Medium with Conduction, Viscosity and Magnetic Fields: Introduction

 Although \cite{Field1969} studied how magnetic fields impact the linear phase of TI more than half a century ago, the majority of numerical studies have neglected the magnetized case.
 The ubiquity of magnetic fields throughout astrophysical environments makes the consideration of magnetization essential, but the effects of magnetic fields can be complicated.
+Diffusion processes can differ greatly in the presence of magnetic fields due to the gyromotion of particles around the field lines.
+If the gyroradius, $r_g$, of a particle is much shorter than its collisional mean-free-path, $\lambda_{\text{mfp}}$, then diffusion is expected to become highly anisotropic.
+With heat transport being carried by electrons and momentum transport being carried by ions it is necessary to estimate these values for each particle species.
+For typical ISM values for the WMN, $\lambda_{\text{mfp}} \sim 10^{10}$cm is much larger than $r_{g,e} \sim 10^{6}$cm for electrons and $r_{g,i} \sim 10^{7}$cm for ions and so diffusion should be anisotropic.
 More recent numerical simulations have been carried out on anisotropic transport processes (conduction and viscosity) in the presence of magnetic fields \citep{Sharma2010,Choi2012a, Hennebelle2019}, but a large area of the parameter space remains to be explored.
 With observations showing possible correlation between cold filament orientation and magnetic field direction, TI involving these anisotropic transport processes necessitates numerical investigation.
 Given the existence of exquisite observations of the ISM, it is desirable to design and perform a systematic study on TI in the ISM to explore in detail the roles of different physical processes.
 This will also help inform our studies of TI in other astrophysical environments.

 In this paper we investigate TI under the influence of various initial conditions and physical processes.
 In isolating each process and its effect on TI evolution, we systematically explore the parameter space that TI operates within.
 We perform two-dimensional numerical hydrodynamic and MHD simulations of TI with physical conditions relevant for the ISM.
 In the absence of the microphysical processes of thermal conduction and physical viscosity we explore the importance of initial perturbations on the resulting structures and dynamics.
 For our choice of initial perturbations we emphasize the use of GRF density perturbations to maintain control over the power spectrum of wavelengths seeding the instability.
 We then investigate the addition of thermal conduction and physical viscosity and their effects.
 In the isotropic hydrodynamic cases we focus on the formation and the evolution of the multiphase structures.
 More specifically, we examine the merging and the breaking up of the cold clouds.
 In the MHD case we enroll anisotropic thermal conduction and viscosity.
 We explore the effects of varying magnetic field strengths in combination with varying initial perturbations.
 We study how resultant dense filaments are oriented relative to the fields.